Veronikanos/price-calculator/README.en.md

 5. The column with the lowest price of the provider's color (red, orange, purple, blue).
 Other columns are gray.

 Used JavaScript, Parcel, Chart.js library.
 Styled with scss.
+Used lodash.debounce library to optimize graphics redrawing

 ### View on narrow screens (up to 768px)